Probabilistic construction of Toda conformal field theories: Introduction

-Toda Conformal Field Theories (TCFTs hereafter) may be thought of as realizations of these algebras of symmetry since they are assumed to provide highest-weight representations of $W$-algebras.
-In this context, the primary fields, defined as random fields on a Riemann surface $\Sigma$ with special conformal covariance properties, are called Vertex Operators and their correlations are defined as an average of the product of the fields (taken at different points of the surface $\Sigma$) with respect to the law of a random map called the \textit{Toda field}.
-This construction can be made somehow explicit thanks to the fundamental fact that TCFTs admit a path integral formulation based on the following Lagrangian
+Toda Conformal Field Theories are a family of two-dimensional CFTs indexed by (finite-dimensional) semisimple and complex Lie algebras $\mathfrak{g}$.
+One of their features is that they may be thought of as realizations of these algebras of symmetry since they are assumed to provide highest-weight representations of $W$-algebras.
+In this context, the primary fields, defined as random fields on a two-dimensional surface $\Sigma$ with special conformal covariance properties, are called Vertex Operators and their correlations are defined as an average of the product of the fields (taken at different points of the surface $\Sigma$) with respect to the law of a random map called the \textit{Toda field}.
+This construction can be made somehow explicit thanks to the fundamental fact that Toda CFTs admit a path integral formulation: given a Riemannian metric $g$ on $\Sigma$ (with associated scalar curvature $R_g$, gradient $\partial_g$ and volume form ${\rm v}_g$), the Toda CFT associated to $\mathfrak{g}$ is a theory of fields $\phi:\Sigma\to \left(\mathfrak{a},\langle \cdot , \cdot \rangle\right)$ where $\left(\mathfrak{a},\langle \cdot , \cdot \rangle\right)$ is an Euclidean space naturally defined from $\mathfrak{g}$ (see Subsection \ref{Lie_reminders}).
+Within this framework, the (formal) path integral description of Toda CFT reads for arbitrary test functions $F$